COSC3020/divide-and-conquer-sum-aijun-hall-uwyo/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## Aijun Hall

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

-Referenced GeeksforGeeks website on merge sort algorithm here: https://www.geeksforgeeks.org/merge-sort/.
+- Referenced GeeksforGeeks website on merge sort algorithm here: https://www.geeksforgeeks.org/merge-sort/.

-Used Chatgpt to work through and figure out recurison, since I was struggling with figuring out where the splits were needed here:
+- Used Chatgpt to work through and figure out recurison, since I was struggling with figuring out where the splits were needed here:
 ```
 var sum1 = divideAndConquerSum(a.slice(0, split_size));
 var sum2 = divideAndConquerSum(a.slice(split_size, 2 * split_size));
 var sum3 = divideAndConquerSum(a.slice(2 * split_size));
 ```

+# Answering Runtime Analysis

+The runtime of this implemented algorithm is dependent on the fact it uses 3 recursive calls for all cases except the base case.
+First looking at base cases, we have a constant runtime of O(1) because summing numbers is constant work.

+If we ignore the slicing recursion then we have T(n) = 3 * T(n / 3) + O(1) = Θ(n)

+However with the slicing recursion, we must consider the overhead of Javascript introducing additional copying at each recursion level.
+Slicing is Θ(n) per level, and Θ(log(n)) for the depth of the array being sliced.
+This is because we are copying K elements at each level of recursion

+T(n) = 3 * T (n / 3) + O(n) => Θ(n * log(n))